giftos1/programming-guide/Programming-Patterns.md

 * Functions designed like this are more **testable**.
 You can write test code that passes in inputs and compares outputs (returned values) to known correct results for those inputs (e.g. using Python's `assert` statement or `doctest` module).
 You really can't easily "test" functions in any automated way if they get user input or print results.

 ## Data storage
 Always store data in the best, most correct, format.
 E.g. if you read a *price* from console or file input, it will initially be a `string`, but you should convert it and store it as a `float`.
 If you want to print it using string formatting (e.g. `$23.40`), don't store it as a string, just print it that way... leaving the variable as a float.

 (Another example) If you're asking the user to make a yes/no choice, they might click a button or type "yes", but then you would convert this and store it as a `Boolean` because that's the most appropriate type to store a yes/no (True/False) state.

 In general, don't store derivable data.
-This is a *maintenance burden*.
+This creates a *maintenance burden*.
 Even if your code works correctly, when you maintain it and add to it, you have to remember to update the same information in multiple places.
 E.g. don't store *age* if you already have a *date of birth* (DOB).
 Doing so can lead to inconsistency, e.g. your age might not get updated when the date changes.
 Just calculate the age when you need it and it can't be wrong.
+Don't store the length of a list... that's derivable and can be retrieved at any time (unless you're using a language where this is not the case).

 ## Never